Bundesliga: Global

 The Bundesliga is broadcast on TV in over 200 countries.

 The Bundesliga is broadcast on TV in over 200 countries.
-ESPN has held rights in the United States since the beginning of the 2020–21 season.
-4 matches per season are reserved for linear television with the rest appearing on ESPN+.
-In Canada, the Bundesliga is broadcast live on DAZN.
+Versant (via USA Sports) would hold English rights in the United States starting with the beginning of the 2026–27 season.
+At least 30 matches per season are reserved for linear television on the USA Network, with all remaining games appearing on Fandango.
+NBCUniversal (via Telemundo Deportes) will hold the Spanish rights starting that same season, with a few matches per week airing on Telemundo and Universo and all matches streaming on Peacock.
+ESPN held both the English and Spanish rights from the beginning of the 2020–21 season to the end of the 2025–26 season.
+4 matches per season were reserved for linear television with the rest appearing on ESPN+.
+In Canada, the Bundesliga is broadcast live on OneSoccer.

 In the United Kingdom and in Ireland, the Bundesliga is broadcast live on Sky Sports.
 Also in the United Kingdom, the BBC have the rights to broadcast one match a week from August 2025 until 2027.
 In Spain, the Bundesliga is broadcast live on DAZN.

 In Indonesia, Bundesliga is aired on MNC Group's television channels, pay TV, and OTT (Note: replacing ANTV, tvOne and Mola that expired two seasons ago) in the 2024–25 season while it was currently unavailable on beIN Sports Asia in the country since the previous season.
 In the 2025–26 season, the broadcasting rights contract is extended.
 In Vietnam, Bundesliga is aired on TV360 from 2025–26 season.

 Taiwan's ELTA TV are expecting to aired Bundesliga for the 2024–25 season, marked the first time Bundesliga returned to Taiwanese television since the 2020–21 season.

 In 2015, digital TV operator StarTimes acquired exclusive television rights for Sub-Saharan Africa for five years starting from 2015–16 season.

 In August 2025, MBC Group signed a three-year deal to broadcast all Bundesliga games on Shahid and three matches a week on free-to-air (FTA) channel MBC Action across the MENA.
 That same month, English YouTuber Mark Goldbridge secured rights to stream the 2025–26 season on his channel "That's Football", alongside another YouTube channel "The Overlap", while the BBC, Sky Sports, Amazon Prime Video, and Bundesliga's official YouTube channel also acquired UK and Ireland broadcast rights.
+In August 2026, former England forward Jamie Vardy became a Bundesliga rights holder, with his YouTube channel, "Jamie Vardy's Having a Party", set to broadcast seven Friday-night matches during the 2026–27 season.

 Champions

 In total, 13 clubs have won the bundesliga, not including the former German championship titles won before the Bundesliga's inception and those in the East German Oberliga.
-The record champions are Bayern Munich with 33 titles.
+The record champions are Bayern Munich with 34 titles.